The furthest I can take my Kennedy family line back is to my 6th great-grandparents John Kennedy and Anne Graham.

 Dennis Kennedy is found in the 1800 US Federal Census living in Beaver, Allegheny County, Pennsylvania.
 I have not located him in the 1810 Census.

 Dennis Kennedy‘s wife Ruth and all his children are mentioned by name in his will found in Perry County, Ohio.
 In his will, it is stated that he is to be buried next to the Baptist Meeting House.
-He asks in his will for his son Seth Kennedy and daughter-in-law Polly to take care of James Kennedy.
+In his will, he assigned his son John Kennedy to be guardian for James Kennedy and he asks for his daughter-in-law Polly (wife of Seth Kennedy) to take care of James Kennedy.
 It appears he had some kind of disability.
-The daughters are all listed by first name with no married names.
-I have found no marriage records for any of the daughters.
-DNA has only shown, as of today, that his sons John Kennedy and Seth Kennedy are the only ones with descendants.

 A few years after Perry County, Ohio was formed, Dennis Kennedy financially contributed to the building of The (Old) Baptist Meeting House.
 He with his sons John and Seth helped build the (Old) Baptist Meeting House, which stood next to the (Old) Baptist Cemetery for many years.
 Dennis Kennedy, Ruth Davis Kennedy, John Kennedy, Jane Williams Kennedy, Seth Kennedy, and Polly Ashbaugh Kennedy are all buried in the Old Baptist Cemetery in New Lexington, Perry County, Ohio.